programmingfundamental/courses/docs/AEO/obektno-orientirano-programirane-1-chast copy/laboratorno-uprazhnenie-5/README.md

 #### Task 2:

-Create a class Manager that inherits the Worker class and has the following attributes:
+Create a class Manager that inherits the Employee class and has the following attributes:

 · Sector (private)